zcsd/Surveillance_System/README.md

 **NOTE:**
 - You need to change some path variable and image ROI area for new setup PC and environemnt before using, detail in code comment.
+- You need to turn GUI_SHOW flag to False if you want to run in server OS(NO GUI).
+- Processed videos are saved in <videos> folder, <videos_temp> is just for temp using.

 ## **Installation**